mrbackend/java-trampoline/docs/user-guide.md

 While running a trampoline, the stack returns to the same state between each step.
 If you look at a stack trace while stepping through a trampolined calculation, you will observe this.
 It's like the stack pointer jumps up and down.

+## Why is it called "map"?

+"Mapping" is a mathematical term which basically means associating a value in one domain with a value in another domain.
+The `transformValue` function passed to `map` represents such a mapping.

 ## Why is it called "flatMap"?

 Imagine that there existed a function
 `static <A> Trampoline<A> flatten(Trampoline<Trampoline<A>> trampolinedTrampoline)`.
 Simply by studying the signature, you should be able to figure out what it does.
+Originally, the `map` and `flatten` terms were used for Lists, where mapping from a list element to a list would produce a List of Lists.
+In that context, a function that converts a List of Lists to a List is naturally named "flatten".

-Then, these would be the expected relations between `ret`, `map`, `flatten` and `flatMap`:
+The expected relations between `ret`, `map`, `flatten` and `flatMap` are:
 * `trampoline.map(transformValue) = trampoline.flatMap(value -> Trampoline.ret(transformValue.apply(value)))`
 * `Trampoline.flatten(trampolinedTrampoline) = trampolinedTrampoline.flatMap(trampoline -> trampoline)`
 * `trampoline.flatMap(getNextTrampoline) = Trampoline.flatten(trampoline.map(getNextTrampoline))`